XW1722/CMEECourseWork/README.md

 - Using Python to build workflows

-### HPC:
+### xw1722:

-The HPC directory contains the High Performance Computing Programming Exercises.
+This is the HPC directory containing the High Performance Computing Programming Exercises.
 The files inside includes:

 - xw1722_HPC_2022_neutral_cluster.R: The R script used for clustering for the neutral model;